Team865/Restructured-Tables/README.md

 	{CurrentDatasetConfiguration}
 ```

-1. The Executables should be in the same parent directory as the working directory in a distribution, but it is not necessary during development
+The top level directories should all be in the same parent directory in a distribution, but it is not necessary during development.
+The structure of the Working Directory, however, must be preserved so data can be imported
-2. The `ApplicationExecutable` is responsible for starting the Application
-3. The `ScriptingExecutables` directory contains the software to run Scripts

-##### D. Decentralization and Versioning
+#### D. Decentralization and Versioning

 1. An Instance has the ability to update its Data and Configurations when given the Working Directory from another Instance.
 This means Data and Configurations can be transferred between devices
 2. An Instance has the ability to merge Versions when updating from another Working Directory